MFEK/docs/README.md

 Notice that while MFEK grows in size, we can offload one or more steps to FontForge/`fontmake` scripts.
 So even with only one or two programs, MFEK is immediately useful&mdash;we don't need the entire thing done to start using it in production.
 In fact, I plan to make fonts while I work on MFEK, and use less and less of FontForge over time.

 But our goal is not to totally abandon FontForge, or AFDKO, or fontmake.
 No, rather, we want a new GUI.
 But to build our modular font editor, we'll take the good parts out of everything.
 FontForge is great at dealing with legacy formats: we can imagine a MFEKconvert based on a C library sourced from FontForge code, which calls either that, fontmake, or AFDKO, based on the type of conversion requested.

+## Thanks to…

+* Matthew Blanchard;
+* Caleb Maclennan;
+* Eli Heuer;
+* Georg Duffner (for EB Garamond ExtraBold, used in our logo);
+* All organization members and module authors and contributors!
+* All developers of open source font software and fonts!